Poppy is the author of A Bard's Lament and the Black Diamond series. She lives in Enoshima with her husband and young son.

 Oban is a historic city on the west coast of Scotland.
-Mainly famous for its delicious, locally produced whisky—which is available all over the world—this pretty town, with its charming buildings and port, attracts visitors who are seeking refuge from city life; it is also a great stop-off for people travelling further north to the Highlands.
+Known mainly famous for its delicious, locally produced whisky—which is available all over the world—this little town, with its charming buildings and port, attracts visitors who are seeking refuge from city life.
+It is also a great stop-off for people traveling further north to the Highlands.

 If you are staying in Oban for a couple of days, here are some great things you can do to make your trip an enjoyable one.